News & Announcements

 Hillsboro City Councilor Beach Pace will become Hillsboro’s 51st Mayor when she is sworn into office for a four-year term in January 2025.

-“I am filled with immense gratitude and a profound sense of responsibility,” Pace told a crowd on Election Night.
-“I have just been elected as only the second woman and first LGBTQIA+ person to serve as mayor in Hillsboro’s 148-year history.”
+“I am filled with immense gratitude and a profound sense of responsibility,” Pace said upon her election to a four-year term.
+“I have just been elected as only the second woman and first LGBTQIA+ person to serve as mayor in Hillsboro’s 148-year history.
+Hillsboro is a place where everyone belongs, and it is our duty to ensure there is space and a place for everyone in this vibrant and diverse community.”

 Mayor-elect Pace, who was first elected to the City Council in 2018 with 67% of the vote.
 She will succeed outgoing Mayor Steve Callaway, who was limited by City charter to two terms in office following his elections in 2016 and 2020.